-Google's Project Zero points out that the zero-click exploit for iPhone used in Pegasus, a spyware used for VIP monitoring, is 'the most technically sophisticated exploit'.
+Google's Project Zero points out that the zero-click exploit for iPhones used in the spyware Pegasus, which was used to monitor important people, is the 'most technically sophisticated exploit'

 Project Zero: A deep dive into an NSO zero-click iMessage exploit: Remote Code Execution